tarcltd/form/README.md

 This library is a work in progress.
 Issues and PRs are welcome. 😀

-- `tuple` validation is not complete and should not be used.
 - Full Zod support is not complete.
 We intend for the schema to support most/all Zod features, but we are not there yet.
 - JSON schema for the input to the form factory is not available.
 Please rely on